Pediatric Herpes Simplex Virus Infection Clinical Presentation

 Primary infection

 Lesions evolve from vesicles to pustules to wet ulcers and heal by crusting.
-New lesions develop over 7-8 days.
-Lesions occur on the labia majora, labia minora, mons pubis, vaginal mucosa, and cervix and on the shaft of the penis.
+New lesions develop over 7-8 days, and are primarily distributed over the labia majora, labia minora, mons pubis, vaginal mucosa, cervix, and on the shaft of the penis.
 Painful inguinal lymphadenopathy, dysuria, and vaginal discharge are frequent complaints.
-Complications in both sexes include paresthesias of the legs and perineum.
+Complications in both sexes can include paresthesias of the legs and perineum.
 Urinary retention, more common in women than in men, may be reported.
+Approximately 85% of women report vaginal discharge, with 25% of men reporting urethral discharge [18] .
 Mean duration of viral shedding is 12 days.

 Most primary genital herpes simplex virus infections are asymptomatic, and 70-80% of seropositive individuals have no history of symptomatic genital herpes.
-Periodic subclinical recurrences with viral shedding make them sources of infection.[30]
+Periodic subclinical recurrences with viral shedding make these individuals sources of infection, however.
+[49]

-Nonprimary first episode infections have lower frequencies of systemic symptoms, fewer lesions and more rapid healing than in patients with primary infections, presumably due to preexisting heterologous antibodies.
+Nonprimary first episode infections have lower frequencies of systemic symptoms, fewer lesions and more rapid healing of those lesions than in patients with primary infections, presumably due to preexisting heterologous antibodies.

 Reactivation